ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Handles are different from nonces as they can be used more than once and can even be used by more than one entity at the same time.
-Handles are different from timestamps as they do not have to convey information about a point in time.
+Handles are different from timestamps as they do not have to convey information about a point in time, i.e., they are not necessarily monotonically increasing integers.

 Like the nonce approach, this allows associating a "rough" epoch without requiring a reliable clock or time synchronization in order to generate or